CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 Alternatively, if you do not get satisfying results, you may opt for the "monkey patching" method where the target function (e.g. `speech.speech.speak`) is patched.
 Both methods have limitations that may prevent function calls to be logged in specific combined conditions.
 For example, the "settrace" method may not work with NVDA version lower than 2026.1, when the target function is run from a non-main thread and the function calls logging is enabled after the target function's thread has been started.
-On the other hand, the "monkey patching" method may not work when the target function is imported through a from import statement (e.g. `from tones import beep`).
+On the other hand, the "monkey patching" method may not work when the target function is imported through a "from import" statement (e.g. `from tones import beep`).

 You can toggle the method used to log function calls in [the dedicated setting](#functionCallLogMethodSetting) or pressing `NVDA+X, shift+S`.